opnsense/docs/source/manual/how-tos/caddy.rst

 Now, all anonymous connections have to authenticate with Basic Auth before accessing the reverse proxied service.

 ..
-Note:: Using Crowdsec is recommended.
+Note:: Using CrowdSec is recommended.
 It will log authentication errors, and will ban these IP addresses.
 This prevents password bruteforcing.

 .. _dynamicdns-opnsense-caddy: